Tucker Arensberg’s environmental practice focuses on transactions and litigation.

 We have worked with banks in dozens of environmental due diligence projects in relation to loans and foreclosures.

 We represent clients in a wide array of environmental litigation.
-Our clients have included manufacturers, utilities, financial institutions and property owners.
-A sampling of our services include:
+Our clients have included manufacturers, utilities, financial institutions, energy companies and property owners.
+A sampling of our services includes:

 - Jury trials concerning oil & gas operations